-Jung has deep content knowledge of standard and non-traditional economic, business and demographic data and information sources, combined with rigorous analytical and communication skills that help Columbus 2020 present findings to team members, clients, community stakeholders and partners.
+Jung has deep content knowledge of standard and non-traditional economic, business and demographic data and information sources, combined with rigorous analytical and communication skills that help One Columbus present findings to team members, clients, community stakeholders and partners.

-Jung has been an integral part of the teams that have produced Columbus Global Connect, various Columbus Region industry profiles and content, the development and maintenance of unique databases, and analysis of the Columbus 2020 project pipeline, business development activity and overall performance.
+Jung has been an integral part of the teams that have produced Columbus Global Connect, various Columbus Region industry profiles and content, the development and maintenance of unique databases, and analysis of the One Columbus project pipeline, business development activity and overall performance.

 Why do you live in the Columbus Region?

 Columbus has much of what bigger cities have to offer, without the hassles.
 You don’t have to plan half a day around getting to the airport, wait up all night in line or online for event tickets, or live in a garage and use a compost bucket as a toilet.